 While He was performing this magnificent job, He taught His followers what they should be doing, and He informed them they would do much more than He since He would soon return to His Father in Heaven.

 These followers were referred to as disciples.
 One day in Galilee, He went

 “up into a mountain, and called whom he wanted, and they came unto him.”

 “And he appointed twelve, that they should be with him, and that he may send them forth to preach, and to have authority to cure illnesses and to drive out demons” (Mark 3:13–15).

 The Apostles were a group of twelve disciples who had been summoned and ordained.

-“Philip, and Bartholomew; Thomas, and Matthew, the publican; James the son of Alphæus, and Lebbæus, whose surname was Thaddæus; Simon the Canaanite, and Judas Iscariot, who also betrayed him.”
-(Matt.
-10:2–4.)
+“Felipe, and Bartolomé; Tomás, and mateo, the publican; James the son of Alphæus, and Lebbæus, whose surname was Thaddæus; Simon the Canaanite, and Judas Iscariot, who also betrayed him.”
+(Matthew 10:2; Matthew 10:3; Matthew 10:4.)

 Resources The Calling of the Disciples